kollin-brandenburg/ICS_HCM/LabGuide300.md

 ### **3.2.1** Creating Integration

-In the top right of the Integrations page, click “Create”.
+**3.2.1.1** In the top right of the Integrations page, click “Create”.

 ![](images/300/image300.png)

-Select the “Orchestration” style/pattern.
+**3.2.1.2** Select the “Orchestration” style/pattern.

 ![](images/300/image325.png)

-Enter the integration name “ICSHCM Add Talent Profile_XX”, replacing "XX" with your User Number.
+**3.2.1.3** Enter the integration name “ICSHCM Add Talent Profile_XX”, replacing "XX" with your User Number.
 Then, click “Create”.

 ![](images/300/image003.png)

+### **3.2.2** Adding First SOAP Connection

-Now, we will edit the orchestration for this integration.
+**3.2.2.1** Now, we will edit the orchestration for this integration.
 The first step is to select an application that will trigger the integration.
 This will be the SOAP trigger "ICSHCM_SOAP_TalentProfile_Input_UserXX", which you can find by expanding "Triggers" and then "SOAP" in the right-hand side palette.
-Drag the copmonent to the empty "Start" block in the orchestration flow digram, as follows:
+Drag the component to the empty "Start" block in the orchestration flow digram, as follows:

 ![](images/300/image323.png)

-The Wizard for configuring the SOAP endpoint will appear.
+**3.2.2.2** The Wizard for configuring the SOAP endpoint will appear.
 On the Basic Info page, enter the name "AddTalentProfileData_UserXX", as shown below, replacing "XX" with your assigned User Number.
 Then,  click "Next" at the top.

 ![](images/300/image007.png)

-Next, on the Operations page, ensure that "Disable SoapAction Validation" is set to "No".
+**3.2.2.3** Next, on the Operations page, ensure that "Disable SoapAction Validation" is set to "No".
 Then, click "Next".

 ![](images/300/image008.png)

-On the Headers page, ensure that the following is set to "No", and click "Next".
+**3.2.2.4** On the Headers page, ensure that the following is set to "No", and click "Next".

 ![](images/300/image009.png)

-A summary of the new endpoint is presented.
+**3.2.2.5** A summary of the new endpoint is presented.
 Review it and click "Done".

 ![](images/300/image010.png)